Nominations Are Open for the Sixth Annual Christiana Carteaux Bannister Awards

 The awards program, a partnership between Rhode Island Monthly and the Rhode Island Foundation, recognizes individuals working to advance equity and promote diversity in the Ocean State.

-Updated Bannister Awards Logo
+Updated Bannister Awards Logo2

 In her honor, Rhode Island Monthly and the Rhode Island Foundation recognize individuals who, like Bannister, empower their communities and make the state a better place for us all to live.